drsusmitadas/mesalabs-day4-lab1/content/monday/lab-1.md

 If you want to (and are on schedule), you can briefly run your model again by entering `./rn` in your terminal to test whether your changes to the inlist did what they are supposed to.

 > [!TIP]
 > You don't have to run your model all the way to the TAMS.
-You can interupt it using ctrl+C if you're on Linux and Cmd+C if you're on Mac.
+You can interrupt it using ctrl+C.

 If you got stuck and cannot get your inlist to run, you can find [a functional inlist with all the changes described above here](https://github.com/Mathijs-Vanrespaille/mesa-school-labs/blob/main/content/monday/lab1/completed_inlists/inlist_project1)
 , so you can continue with limited delay.

-### B :  Upgrading the physics
+### B :  Modifying the input physics and saving your final model [~20 min.]

-7. *inlist_project* is currently mostly empty, meaning most settings are using MESA's default values.
+#### 7 : *inlist_project* is currently mostly empty, meaning most
+settings are using MESA's default values.
 You should always check whether these are appropriate for your models.
 As an example, massive stars can loose a fair amount of mass through winds.

 **Check what the default wind mass loss is.**
 You can find this in [the documentation](https://docs.mesastar.org/en/24.08.1/index.html) of `&controls` to see what the default wind mass loss is.
-You could also look through the default values in the MESA code inside `$MESA_DIR/star/defaults/`, though the website documentation is easier to navigate if you don't know the name of the relevant fields yet.
+You could also look through the default values in the MESA code inside `$MESA_DIR/star/defaults/` (`controls.defaults` in this case), though the website documentation is easier to navigate if you don't know the name of the relevant fields yet.